SoftFever/OrcaSlicer/doc/developer-reference/How-to-build.md

 > Changes to .cpp files are quickly compiled.
 > Changes to .hpp files take longer, depending on what you change.
 > If you switch back and forth between branches, it also takes a long time to rebuild, even if you haven't made any changes.

-> [!IMPORTANT]
-> Make sure that CMake version 3.31.x is actually being used.
-Run `cmake --version` and verify it returns a **3.31.x** version.
-> If you see an older version (e.g. 3.29), it's likely due to another copy in your system's PATH (e.g. from Strawberry Perl).
-> You can run where cmake to check the active paths and rearrange your **System Environment Variables** > PATH, ensuring the correct CMake (e.g. C:\Program Files\CMake\bin) appears before others like C:\Strawberry\c\bin.

 > [!TIP]
 > If the build fails, try deleting the `build/` and `deps/build/` directories to clear any cached build data.
 Rebuilding after a clean-up is usually sufficient to resolve most issues.